bioc/massiR/README.md

 This is why we developed massiR, an R package for predicting the sex of samples in microarray data sets.
 This package allows researchers to expand their analyses to retrospectively incorporate sex as a variable, generate or confirm sex information associated with publicly available data sets, to accurately predict the sex of samples missing sex information, or as a simple sanity check for your own microarray gene expression data.

-All of the scripts and documentation for the massiR Bioconductor package are available in this repo.
+All of the scripts and documentation for the massiR Bioconductor package are contained in this repo.

 Please cite the below publication if you use massiR in your work: